Welcome to the American Green Bank Consortium

 Dan holds a B.A. in Political Science from the University of California, Berkeley, and an M.A. in Public Policy from Harvard University.

 The American Green Bank Consortium is operated under the umbrella of the Coalition for Green Capital.
 The Coalition for Green Capital’s (CGC) mission is to drive greater clean energy investment into existing and new markets, in the United States and in developing countries with the goal of creating a 100% clean energy platform.
 There is an opportunity and need to dramatically increase investment by connecting abundant capital with untapped and underserved markets and technologies.
 To realize this opportunity, CGC incubates local clean energy finance organizations – often called Green Banks – and structures public, private and mission-driven capital for investment through those organizations.
 A large network of local clean energy finance organizations can access hard-to-reach projects, expand clean energy equity, and provide a scalable model for a thriving network for clean energy investment.
-CGC, a 501c3 non-profit, is a leading expert and implementer of Green Banks, with a decade of work around the world that has led to over $2 billion of clean energy investment.
+CGC, a 501c3 non-profit, is the leading expert and implementer of Green Banks.

 Alex Kragie is the Director of the American Green Bank Consortium, a project of the Coalition for Green Capital.
 Previously, Alex was the Acting Executive Director of the Montgomery County Green Bank, the nation’s first county-level Green Bank.
 He has also led work on the Nevada Clean Energy Fund and other Coalition for Green Capital initiatives.